netdata/netdata/README.md

 We don't monetize, directly or indirectly, users' or "device heuristics" data.
 Any data collected from community members are exclusively used for the purposes stated above.

-Netdata grows financially when tehnnology intensive organizations and operators, need - due to regulatory or business requirements - the entire Netdata suite (including Netdata Cloud) on-prem or private, bundled with top-tier support.
+Netdata grows financially when technology intensive organizations and operators, need - due to regulatory or business requirements - the entire Netdata suite (including Netdata Cloud) on-prem or private, bundled with top-tier support.
 It is a win-win case for all parties involved: these companies get a battle tested, robust and reliable solution, while the broader community that helps us build this product, enjoys it at no cost.

 &nbsp;<br/>&nbsp;<br/>
 </details>